SymfonyCasts/asset-mapper/sfcasts/page-specific.md

 # Page-Specific CSS & JS

-Let's head over to `/admin`.
+Head over to `/admin`.
 Surprise!
 We *do* have an admin section on our site.
-Well... *sort of*.
-Right now, it's just a big rectangle, but this *represents* an admin section.
-Why do we have this?
-We're *pretending* we have a page or a section like this so we can add some extra custom CSS and JavaScript on *only* this page and section, instead of including it everywhere on our frontend, in the event our JavaScript and CSS is really heavy.
+Well...
+*sort of*.
+It's just a big rectangle, but it represents a make-believe admin are.
+Why?
+Well, suppose we have some CSS and JS that are *only* needed here.
+If we write that in the normal way and in the normal files, that code is going to be downloaded everywhere, including when someone goes to the frontend of your site.
+That, at the very least, is wasteful.
+A better way is to *only* download the admin CSS and JS when you visit the admin area!

-I typically try to *avoid* doing this, in favor of lazy Stimulus controllers that only load when I need them to.
-But *sometimes*, like in an admin area, you'll have a situation where you want an extra set of CSS and JavaScript.
-I'm going to show you how to do that with AssetMapper.
+My favorite way to do this is with lazy Stimulus controllers and we've already talked about those.
+But another option is to create an extra set of CSS and JavaScript that are explicitly loaded *only* on these pages.
+Let's see how to do that with AssetMapper.

-If we were using Encore, we'd open the `webpack.config.js` file and add a second entry file, which would result in a new CSS and JavaScript file.
+If we were using Webpack Encore, we'd open the `webpack.config.js` file and add a second *entry*.
+That would result in a new CSS and JavaScript file.
 In AssetMapper, we can do something really similar.

+## Creating a new CSS File

-Let's start with CSS.
-In the `/styles` directory, create an `admin.css` file and, inside, just to see if things are working, add an `.admin-wrapper` div with some XY padding.
-That's going to add a little space right here. *Then*, go into the template of this page - `/templates/admin/dashboard.html.twig` - and, right here, we're going to add `class=admin-wrapper"`.
-Now, this isn't going to work *yet*.
-Technically, that new `admin.css` file is available publicly because it's in the `/assets` directory.
-But to do that, we need a link tag.
-Let's add that!
+Let's start with CSS, which is pretty darn simple.
+In the `assets/styles` directory, create an `admin.css` file and, to see if things are working, add an `.admin-wrapper` div with some XY padding.
+That's going to add a little space right here. *Then*, go into the template for this page - `templates/admin/dashboard.html.twig` - and, right here, add that class: `class="admin-wrapper"`.

+At this point, that new `admin.css` file *is* technically available publicly because it's in the `assets/` directory.
+But, we're not *using* it yet.
+To do that, we need a link tag.

-There's nothing particularly special about this.
-We're going to say `{% block stylesheets %}` and `{% endblock %}` to override the `block` inside of our parent template.
-Inside, we'll call `{{ parent() }}` to include the normal stuff and, down here, add `<link rel="stylesheet" href="{{ asset('styles/admin.css') }}">`. *And* let me fix my typo up here.
-Okay, *that's* what we want.
-And now you can see that the CSS *is* being applied because it's adding the padding to this area here. *Awesome*.
+There's nothing special about this.
+Say `{% block stylesheets %}` and `{% endblock
+%}` to override the block from the parent template.
+Then call `{{ parent() }}` to include the normal stuff and, down here, add `<link rel="stylesheet"` pointing to `asset('styles/admin.css')`.
+And... let me fix my typo up here. *That's* what we want.

+Back on the site... yup!
+The CSS *is* being applied: we've got extra padding.
+Refreshingly simple.

+## Creating a Page-Specific JavaScript File

-So... what about JavaScript?
+But... what about JavaScript?
 Once again, we'll start a lot like Encore.
-We'll create another file... maybe next to `app.js` called `admin.js`.
-And we'll add `console.log('admin.js file')` here so we can see that it's loading.
-Just like our CSS file, *this* file is publicly available, but nothing's actually loading it.
-If you remember from viewing the page source, the `app.js` file was being imported thanks to this `<script type="module">` line down here that imports `app`.
-We *automatically* get this, over in `base.html.twig`, from our `importmap` function.
+Create a new file... maybe next to `app.js` called `admin.js`.
+Add `console.log('admin.js file')` so we can see if it's loading.

+Like with the CSS file, this file *is* now publicly available... but nothing is actually *loading* it.
+Remember: the `app.js` file was is loaded thanks to this `<script type="module">` line down here that imports `app`.
+We *automatically* get this, over in `base.html.twig`, via the `importmap()` Twig function.

-You might think there would be an option you could pass here that would allow you to load `app.js` *and* `admin.js`, but surprisingly, there isn't.
+So... is there a way to tell this function to *also* import our `admin.js` file?
+Actually, no!
 Why?
+Mostly because... it's just so easy to add ourselves!

-Well, that's, in part, because it's not really necessary when we can easily add our *own* script tag.
-Inside `dashboard.html.twig`, we're going to do something pretty similar to what we did before.
-We're going to say `{% block javascripts %}`, `{% endblock %}`, and then `{{ parent }}`.
-Below that, we'll add a `<script>` tag with `type="module"`.
-And then, we're just going to code as if we were in a JavaScript file.
-Say `import` and then the path to our JavaScript file.
-Effectively, we want something like this - `/assets/admin.js` - but we're going to use the `asset()` function to point to it.
-Its logical path is literally `admin.js`.
-And that *should* be everything. if we head over, refresh... and check the console... got it!
+Watch: back in `dashboard.html.twig`, say `{% block javascripts %}`, `{% endblock%}`,
+then `{{ parent() }}`.
+Below that, add a `<script>` tag with `type="module"`.
+Now we're going to code as if we're in a JavaScript file.
+Say `import` and then the *path* to the JavaScript file.
+Effectively, we want something like - `/assets/admin.js`.
+But, of course, to get the real path we use the `asset()` function passing in the logical path `admin.js`.

+That's it!
+Let's try this thing!
+Refresh and check the console.
+Got it!
 Our `admin.js` file *is* being loaded!
-If you check out the page source down here... *yep*.
-You can see `<script type="module">` from the `importmap` where it says `import 'app'`.
-Then, down here, we're importing the path.
-Notice that, in the original one, we say `import 'app'` and then we rely on the `importmap` to actually *map* that to its URL.
-That's *nice*, but it's not actually necessary.
-Putting the path right there works just fine, and that's what we're doing down here for ours.
-And *that's* page-specific JavaScript. *Super* easy.
+If you check out the page source... down here... *yep*.
+You can see `<script type="module">` from the `importmap()` function where it says `import 'app'`.
+Then, down here, we import `admin.js` via its path.

+And remember, the original is just `import 'app'`... and then we rely on the `importmap` to *map* that to its URL.
+That's *nice*... but it's not actually necessary.
+Putting the path right here works fine too.
+That's what we're doing for simplicity.

-Next: Let's talk *deployment* by setting our project up to deploy with "platform.sh".
+Next: Let's talk *deployment*!
+Yup, we're going to setup our project up to deploy with "platform.sh".